alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 ## A Few Lessons

-I wanted to tell the story as I remember it, before I forget it further.
+I wanted to tell the story as I remember it, before I forget it any further.

 Recently I deleted my LinkedIn account, tired of continuous spam and